-Public Comments: Members of the public may speak to the Board of Directors on any item at the time the Board of Directors is considering the item.
+Public Comments: Members of the public may speak to the Audit Committee on any item at the time the Audit Committee is considering the item.
 Public speakers are generally limited to three minutes or less per person.

-Persons who wish to address the members on an item to be considered at this meeting, or on non-agendized issues, may email comments to the Clerk at clerkoftheboard@sandag.org (please reference Board of Directors meeting in your subject line and identify the item number(s) to which your comments pertain).
+Persons who wish to address the members on an item to be considered at this meeting, or on non-agendized issues, may email comments to the Clerk at clerkoftheboard@sandag.org (please reference Audit Committee meeting in your subject line and identify the item number(s) to which your comments pertain).
 Comments received by 4 p.m. the business day before the meeting will be provided to members prior to the meeting.
 All comments received prior to the close of the meeting will be made part of the meeting record.